Magnetism in Gemstones

 © Kirk Feral 2009, All Rights Reserved.
 These materials may be duplicated for educational purposes only.
 No part of this website may be duplicated or distributed for profit, for commercial purposes, or for posting to another website without the expressed written consent of the copyright holder.

 Among synthetic gems, other Rare Earth elements such as erbium (Er), holmium (Ho), and europium (Eu) are sometimes used to produce pink colors.
 In the coming pages we'll discover how various metals produce different levels of paramagnetism that result in different magnetic responses in gems.

 Rare Earth metals occasionally appear in gemstones as paramagnetic coloring agents.
 There are 17 Rare Earth elements on the Periodic Table (next to the bottom row), but only 3 act as coloring agents in natural gemstones: neodymium, praseodymium and cerium.
-Uranium is a radioactive paramagnetic metal found as a coloring agent primarily in natural Zircon, Opal and Chalcedony gems (see the bottom row of the Periodic Table).
+Uranium is a radioactive paramagnetic metal found as a coloring agent primarily in natural Zircon, and as an activator of green fluorescence in Opal and Chalcedony gems (see the bottom row of the Periodic Table).

 A magnetic wand made with an N-52 neodymium magnet can in many cases detect the presence of these metals in gemstones in concentrations that would normally be undetectable without the aid of more sophisticated instrumentation such as a spectrometer.